Surya-Prakash-Reddy/Movie-Review-Classification/README.md

 <h2>About Project:</h2>

 <p>
   The project is about classification of reviews of movies as positive or negative.
+The dataset is taken from the IMDB and has labels as positive or negative.
+The model is built using LSTM and has got accuracy over 84% with the test data.
 </p>

 <h2>Languages or frameworks used</h2>